att/ast/README.md

 will probably be removed.
 It contains files needed to generate the static [AST project page](https://att.github.io/ast/) hosted by Github.
 See https://help.github.com/articles/what-is-github-pages/ for more info.

+## Licensing

+This section needs more detail and clarity.
+The original `README` document said the following:

+> Each package is covered by one of the license files
+>
+>   lib/package/LICENSES/<license>
+>
+> where <license> is the license type for the package.
+At the top
+> of each license file is a URL; the license covers all software that
+> refers to this URL.
+For details run
+>
+>   bin/package license [<package>]
+>
+> Any archives, distributions or packages made from source or
+> binaries covered by license(s) must contain the corresponding
+> license file(s).

 ## Contact Us